The Securities Litigation Review: Russia

 Alternatively the claim may be initiated within a criminal case trial, where the injured party acts as a civil law defendant, seeking the award of damages.

 Since 1 February 2017, most corporate disputes have been considered as unconditionally or conditionally arbitrable.
 Unconditionally arbitrable disputes may be settled by commercial arbitration bodies authorised as a permanent arbitration institution under Russian law (i.e., not ad hoc arbitration) provided that all parties have entered into the arbitration agreement after 1 February 2017.
 This category of disputes includes cases connected with disputes related to ownership of shares, sale-purchase of shares and others.
 In addition to the above provisions, conditionally arbitrable disputes (e.g., disputes connected with issuance of securities) shall be settled in the territory of the Russian Federation under special rules of corporate disputes approved by an arbitration institution, deposited in the Ministry of Justice and published on the arbitration intuition's website.
-At present, however, there are only five arbitration institutions entitled to consider corporate disputes in Russia.
+At present, however, there are only four nation arbitration institutions entitled to consider corporate disputes in Russia.
+Also, the Hong Kong International Arbitration Centre and the Vienna International Arbitral Centre are authorised to administer arbitration proceedings seated in Russia.

 As noted, the filing of the claim and general procedure is the same as for other claims filed under the terms of the APC with arbitration courts.
 The claimant should file a written and signed statement of claim, which should contain a mixture of alleged fact and law, coupled with details of the evidence that the claimant proposes to adduce at trial.
 Mandatory pretrial dispute settlement does not apply to corporate disputes, including disputes relating to securities.
 The judge is responsible for preparing a case for trial, and will question the parties in an attempt to clarify the issues in dispute between them.